RedisLabs/redislabs-docs/content/rs/getting-started/quick-setup.md

 single node are super simple and go as follows:

 - Step 1: Install Redis Enterprise Software
-- Step 2: Setup a Redis Enterprise Software cluster
+- Step 2: Set up a Redis Enterprise Software cluster
 - Step 3: Create a new Redis database
 - Step 4: Connect to your Redis database